 Mr. Ginsberg has served as an editor for the Intellectual Property Strategist for more than a decade reviewing and reporting on intellectual property decisions of significance.
 He has also been recognized as a 2020 “Client Service All-Star” by BTI.
 This award recognizes attorneys who “stand above all the others in delivering the absolute best in client service.”
 In recognition of his work in a landmark trade secrets suit, Mr. Ginsberg was featured in The American Lawyer’s ‘Litigators of the Week’ (May 13, 2022).
 Benchmark Litigation also recognized Mr. Ginsberg as a “Litigation Star” in 2023.

 - Represented leading medical device manufacturer in assertion of a patent directed to an ultrasonic device.
 (S.D.
 Ohio).
 Following a favorable claim construction ruling, the Court granted client’s motion for summary judgment of infringement and lack of available non-infringing alternatives.
-Case settled favorably on the eve of trial with a substantial payment to our client.
+Case settled favorably on the eve of trial with a nine figure payment to our client.

 - Defended networked exercise equipment provider against allegations of patent infringement of several patents.
 (E.D.
 Tex./PTAB).
 Case settled favorably after the PTAB granted client’s petitions for inter partes (IPR) of all claims of the challenged patents.